Are you a prospective owner? New to raising chickens? This handy how-to guide for the care of

 Baby chicks need to be kept pretty hot.
 Think sauna!
 The first week of their lives they require an air temperature of 95 degrees,

-the second week 90 degrees, and so on - going down by 5 degrees per week until they're ready to transition to "outside".
-A 250-watt
+the second week 90 degrees, and so on - going down by around 5 degrees per week until they're ready to transition to "outside".
+We have a LOT to say about heating sources, since we have seen over and over again how 250-watt infrared heat bulbs can cause fires.
+We really can't recommend them.
+Despite the higher price tag, we strongly prefer any of these heaters over heat bulbs:

 Baby chicks are big poopers, so make sure to line the floor of their housing unit with an absorbent material.
 The best, we think,

-is to spread pine shavings about 1" thick.
+is to spread pine or aspen shavings about 1" thick.
 Resist the urge to use newspaper!
 It's not nearly as absorbent and the

 slippery surface can lead to a permanent deformity called "splayed leg" which can ultimate result in the other

 chickens picking on the affected bird to death.
-Many people also swear by paper towels, changed often.
+Many people also swear by paper towels, changed often, and we must admit that they're a nice option.
 (DON'T use cedar shavings,

 no matter what friends or your local feed store tell you: the aromatic oils will irritate your chicks' lungs, and make them more